neu-se/CS4530-CS5500-Spring-2021/assignments/project-deliverable.md

 ### Change Log
 * 3/23: Initial Release
 * 4/8: Add page limits, add requirement to submit a link to GitHub repo
+* 4/12: Add submission info for video, clarify how to submit code and documentation

 ## Contents